IBM-Cloud/vpc-dnsglb-nlb/README.md

 cat /etc/resolv.conf
 ls -l /etc/resolv.conf

 # coredns will resolve on localhost port 53.
-DNS_SERVER_IPS are the custom resolver locations
+DNS_SERVER_IPS are the custom resolver locations and was initialized
+# by the terraform ibm_is_instance resource user_data
 cat > Corefile <<EOF
 .:53 {
     log